Get Your Free 2024 Vacation Guide

 More from "Bob Gillespie"

-When your state boasts a two-time National Champion (Clemson, 1981 and 2016), an NCAA FCS titlist (Furman, 1988) and multiple Black National Championships (SC State, 1976-77, 1981-82, 1994, 2008-09) - not to mention conference titles too numerous to mention - you know college football is a big deal here.
+When your state boasts a three-time National Champion (Clemson, 1981, 2016 and 2018), an NCAA FCS titlist (Furman, 1988) and multiple Black National Championships (SC State, 1976-77, 1981-82, 1994, 2008-09) - not to mention conference titles too numerous to mention - you know college football is a big deal here.

 South Carolina has all that and more, with teams in the Southeastern Conference, Atlantic Coast Conference, Southern Conference, Mid-Eastern Athletic Conference and others.
 That means fall is a special time for football - and its fan-friendly cousin, tailgating.